icalvo/icalvo.github.io/music/bodas_de_sangre_c/index.markdown

   description: This lullaby is sung by the Maid.
 This is the character that senses the tragic events that are to come, so all her songs contain several elements that anticipate the tragic events to come.
 - name: "'Despierte la novia' (Let the bride wake up)"
   key: despierte_la_novia
   description: This song goes along the wedding of the Bride.
+It's mostly happy but it has a darker ending because the latest verse mentions the moon, which is a symbol of death.
 - name: "'Agua de molino' (Water of the mill)"
   key: agua_de_molino
-  description: This is a suppossedly happy song, but it is sung by the Maid, so it is also
+  description: This is a happy song, sung by the Maid, that celebrates the recent union of the Bride and the Groom.
-- name: "'La oscura raíz del grito' (The dark root of the scream)"
   key: la_oscura_raiz_del_grito
   description: This song is based on the closing verses of the play, which are recited by the Mother and the Bride of the (now deceased) Groom.
 ---